Napoleon Bonaparte is Green, M. de Bourrienne is Royal Blue, and other Notables are Brunt Orange.

 Anne Robert Jacques Turgot (Wikipedia Image)

-Jacques Necker, a wealthy banker, was next most influential in line, and he pressed the King for many liberal reforms.
+Jacques Necker, a wealthy banker, was next most influential in line and pressed the King for many liberal reforms.
 Between 1777 and 1781, Necker, among other things, pressed for the establishment of local assemblies for the common people to voice their complaints, sought to free the remaining serfs, denounced the corvée [unpaid labor], and demanded the aristocracy to pay their fair share.

 Jacques Necker (Wikipedia Image)